SmartSolutionsGuru/OnlineCakeShop/README.md

 # OnlineCakeShop
-A project OFOnline Cake Shop
+A project OF Online Cake Shop in blazor with .Net 8